canriquez/rails_capstone_lessons_lab/README.md

 # Lessons Lab

-This web application is a mobile application targeting freelance teachers to admin, track and manage lessons with their students.
+This web application is a mobile application targeting freelance teachers to admin, track, and manage lessons with their students.

 .
-The front is based the original design idea by [Gregoire Vella on Behance ](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=).
+The front end is based on the original design idea by [Gregoire Vella on Behance ](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=).

 ![screenshot](app_screenshot.png)